secure-foundations/mariposa/doc/meetings.md

+## March 21st:

+* some analysis on effect of time cutoff vs. instablity
+* what instability is measuring? regression? divergence? both?
+ * regression assumes something special about the plain query, then measures the delta between the plain and the mutants
+ * divergence treats the plain as one sample of any perturbation group, then measures the variance within that group
+ * high regression does not necessarily imply high divergence (mutants might be bad, but very consistently bad)
+ * high divergence tends to imply regression (mutants differ, so at least some badness exists)
+* Serval CertiKOS export complete [Yoshi]
+  * SAT queries are because of state machine refinements that are being sanity checked.
+They are from called as part of serval, not the project or Rosette itself.

 ## March 14th:

 * some experiment results on the new configs (60 seconds 60 instances, shortcut removed, 7 cores only)